shevkoplyas/tradelink/README.md

              Thank you Josh, that was titanic effort!

        File: tradelink.documentation.generated-by-doxygen
-Description: quite old, but gives an idea of the classes layout, function description etc.
+Description: quite old (generated in Apr 21 17:35:03 2009), but gives an idea of the
+             classes layout, function description etc.

+       File: tradelink.documentation.generated-by-doxygen.latest-r3754.tgz  (LATEST!)
+Description: Huray!
+The latest docs generated using doxygen + revision 3754!

        File: tradelink.wiki.historical.raw.7z
 Description: this was collected by pieces, less technical, more newbie-friendly way